jkunimune/Djastiz/Dictionaries/en-dict.md

 French; the French language

 - <a name="fak">**fak**</a> _num._ ([~~san~~](#san))
-D; thirteen; baker's dozen; only used for hexadecimal
+D; thirteen; baker’s dozen; only used for hexadecimal

 - <a name="fake">**fake**</a> _v._ ([~~sano~~](#sano))
 be sick; be ill; [ʟᴏᴧ](#fakelon) is sick